debsamanta5571-dot/ash-tower/README.md

 Someone once told me you aren't a real game developer until you've made a roguelike deckbuilder.
 Tell me if you can guess the inspiration.

-You are the Cinder Knight.
-Journey through the tower, collect cards and relics, and fight your way to the final boss.
+You play as the Cinder Knight.
+Build a deck as you climb and fight whatever is waiting at the top.
 Can you survive the ash tower?

 ## Play